bigdatagenomics/adam/CONTRIBUTING.md

 optionally, any details that you want to share about the commit.
 * Include unit tests with your pull request.
 We love tests and [use Jenkins](https://amplab.cs.berkeley.edu/jenkins/) to check every pull request and commit.
-Just look for files in the ADAM repo that end in "*Suite.scala", e.g. AdamContextSuite.scala, to see examples of how to write tests.
+Just look for files in the ADAM repo that end in "*Suite.scala", e.g. ADAMContextSuite.scala, to see examples of how to write tests.
 You might also want to glance at the `./scripts/jenkins-test` script for more end-to-end tests.
 * Please try to follow the existing coding style
 * Make sure to add a copyright header to all new files (see below).